-Under the Technology Refresh Programme (TRP), any permanent members of staff (academic, secretarial, administrative, or technical), appropriately authorised by the department or faculty, are entitled to a replacement desktop computer.
+Under the Technology Refresh Programme (TRP), any permanent members of staff (academic, secretarial, administrative, or technical), appropriately authorised by the department or faculty, are entitled to a replacement computer.
 To be eligible, a member of staff must be at least 20% G code (HEFCE funded).

 Machines used by Research Assistants and Postgraduate Research (PhD) students are not included in this programme and should be provisioned via research funding.